nlopez39/homework-1/README.md

 ## Description

 This is the Module 1 Challenge, which was given to the bootcamp students for week 1.
 It contains edits to both the HTML and CSS code that was provided.
-Students were asked to make edits to the code to higlight semantics and how it assists accessibility of a webpage.
+Students were asked to go through the code and make the site more accessible.
+To do this I made edits to the HTML tags and replaced most of the <div> with semantic tags.
+Semantic tags add more description to both the user and computer.

 ## Installation